vincentrunge/vincentrunge.github.io/About.md

 ## Current work

-Assistant Professor in computational statistics *since September 2019* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
+Assistant Professor in statistics *since September 2019* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
 My current research is about *changepoint detection* using pruned dynamic programming algorithm with a focus on the multivariate framework and application to genomics.

 I am one of the co-organizers of the monthly Evry stat-math seminar [MathForGenomics](https://mathforgenomics.github.io/)